-- ALL EMAIL for any aspect of the course must be sent through PIAZZA (we will stop answering direct emails after the first week of the course) - PLEASE DON'T email Jason / Mitch / Sam's direct email after the first week (=we will ignore you unless its an emergency...) - Posting Protocol: - Post all questions and comments on Piazza. - Public posts (Let the community of students and instructors help out) - Private posts (To Jason and Mitch and Sam) - Please note that expected response times to questions will be minimum >24hrs (sometimes longer...) depending on the availability of the instructors - We encourage public posts so that your classmates can help you out as well (this worked great in previous years!)
+- Posting Protocol: - Feel free to post questions and comments - Public posts (let the community of students and instructors help out) - Private questions: email Jason, Beulah, or Sam (using Canvas) - Please note that expected response times to questions will be minimum >24hrs (sometimes longer...) depending on the availability of the instructors - We encourage public posts so that your classmates can help you out as well (this worked great in previous years!)

-Class Resource III: CMS
+Class Resource II: Website